 Any parent, guardian or other person having legal or actual charge or control of a homeless child or youth that is dissatisfied with the decision of a school district after the dispute resolution process may file an appeal with the Commissioner of the Nebraska Department of Education within thirty (30) calendar days of receipt of the decision.
 Such appeals are informal and shall be submitted to the Commissioner in writing, as outlined in Nebraska Department of Education Rule 19, Section 005.03.
 The District shall immediately contact the school last attended by the homeless child to obtain relevant academic and other records.
-If the homeless child needs to obtain immunizations or medical records, the District shall immediately refer the parent or guardian of the homeless child to submit contact information.
+If the homeless child needs to obtain immunizations or medical records, the District shall immediately refer the parent or guardian of the homeless child to the Homeless Coordinator, who shall assist in obtaining necessary immunizations or medical records.
+The District may nonetheless require the parent or guardian of the homeless child to submit contact information.